4Lexium/KS-Signal-at-LHC/README.md

 # KS Signal at LHC
-Sensitivity Analysis for the KS signal at LHC to verify LRSM and HNL
+Sensitivity Analysis for the KS signal at LHC Phenomenological model of HNLs in the LRSM